Updated December 2021

 There’s nothing better than curling up with a good book and something warm to drink, right?

 Well, it’s winter and I fully intend on doing this throughout the season.
 However, I try and downsize my collection often because I used to buy books constantly.
-I only keep books I love and revisit regularly, otherwise you’re gone.
+As I get older, I try to keep books I love and revisit regularly, otherwise you’re gone.

 There are people who want to get rid of books, but a) don’t know where to start and b) don’t know where they can drop it off.
-I’ve compiled a list of places to donate or sell books to in Cape Town (and some across the country).
+There are certain times in the year, when you just feel like spring cleaning your home or decluttering what you no longer need.
+If you’ve been bitten by the KonMari bug or just need more space, I’ve compiled a list of places to donate or sell books to in Cape Town (and some across the country).
+If you feel like shopping secondhand – I have also shared 10+ local preloved bookstores to shop online and in person.

 The Cape Flats Development Association has been operational since 1944 and there’s several branches across Cape Town.
 I personally went to the Sea Point branch, where they sell books at a discounted price – making it more accessible for people who can’t afford Exclusive Books prices.
 Do note, they only accept donations and if you have enough books they’ll potentially pick it up for you.
 Want to know more?
 Visit their Facebook page for more information or give them a call.